idoodler/balena-MagicMirror/Readme.md

 + Install the `balena` CLI tools and push to your project
     + `balena push MY_PROJECT`
 + Add the enviromental variable `WPE_URL` with the IP and port of your MagicMirror project to display the interface on the `balena-wpe` browser.

+## Known issues
+[-] Unstable MagicMirror service (restarting every now and then) [-] browser starting before the MagicMirror service has been starting resulting in a white screen